Agrius cingulata, WO Pink-spotted hawkmoth,

 Ceratomia undulosa WO, Waved Sphinx:

-Pale brownish gray (sometimes dark) with wavy black, white lines, black-outlined white cell spot.
+Pale brownish gray (sometimes dark) with wavy black and white lines, black-outlined white cell spot.

 Manduca jasminearum WO, Ash Sphinx: